Enrique MacDonnell

-Enrique MacDonell, also spelled MacDonnell, was a Spanish admiral noted for his participation in several sea battles including the Battle of Trafalgar.
+Enrique MacDonnell y de Gonde (c.
+1752–1823) was a Spanish Navy officer known for his participation in several sea battles, including the Battle of Trafalgar.

-He was born in Pontevedra, Spain, into a prominent Irish-Spanish family, though his naval records state his origin as Irish.
+He was born either in Ireland or in Pontevedra, Spain, into a prominent Irish-Spanish family, though his naval records state his origin as Irish.
 His father was a Spanish Army brigadier-general and colonel of the Irish Regiment of Irlanda, and his mother a lady-in-waiting to the royal household.

 Spelling of surname

-His surname is often incorrectly spelt MacDonell.
-It is actually signed MacDonnell in his letters and reports to the admiralty.
+Although his surname is often spelt MacDonell, it is actually signed MacDonnell in his letters and reports to the admiralty, and appears as such in his biography at Spain's Royal Academy of History.

 Irish family origins

 In the Central Archive of the Spanish Armada he is listed as an Irish citizen.
-This is incorrect as his baptismal certificate proves he was born in Spain.
 Few details exist of his youth but his family had Irish origins and kept strong Irish connections.
 His grandfather was born in Dublin and his grandmother was from Cork, and they fled to Spain to escape from religious persecution in Ireland.

 Army career

-His immediate family had several generals in the Spanish Army and following that tradition he entered the Spanish Army to serve in his father's regiment the Regimento de Infantería de Ultonia in 1760 aged 7.
-In January 1764 he was made second lieutenant.
-MacDonnell was swiftly promoted to infantry lieutenant in 1769 and then advanced to the rank of captain in 1774, before requesting a transfer to the Spanish Navy.
+His immediate family included several officers in the Spanish Army and following that tradition he entered his father's regiment, one of the Irish regiments of Spain's army, in 1760, aged seven.
+In 1764 he transferred to another Irish regiment, Regimento de Infantería de Ultonia and was promoted to second lieutenant.
+MacDonnell was promoted to infantry lieutenant in 1769 and then to the rank of captain in 1774, before requesting a transfer to the Spanish Navy.
 In 1775 he was named a Knight of the Order of Santiago.